 - 7. Member Meeting Quorum.
-A quorum of the members is 25 of the members entitled to vote at that meeting.
+A quorum of the members is either 15 of the members entitled to vote at that meeting or 25% of those in attendance at the most recent annual meeting.
 If a quorum is not present, the meeting may be adjourned and recalled with at least 5 days' written notice provided prior to the new date. - 8.
 Member Voting.
 All issues to be voted upon will be decided by a simple majority of those present at the meeting in which the vote takes place unless otherwise specified in these Bylaws or by resolution of the Board.
 All eligible voters may cast one vote.
 Voting by proxy is not permitted.
 The following decisions in all cases require approval of the voting membership: - Election of Directors - 9.
 Member Meeting Procedures.
 All questions of order with respect to any member meeting will be resolved in an orderly manner that is deemed appropriate by the President.
-The Corporation is not obligated to follow Robert's Rules of Order. - practices for conducting business at meetings.
+The Corporation is not obligated to follow Robert's Rules of Order. - 10.
+Member Meeting Decorum.
+The Corporation will follow best and lawful practices for conducting business at meetings.
 The Board will exemplify, communicate, and enforce the expectation that meetings be conducted in an orderly and respectful manner.
 The Board reserves the right to excuse any Director, Officer, member, guest, member of the media, or audience participant exhibiting conduct that is disrespectful or disruptive to meeting proceedings.
 The board President has the responsibility to require order in a meeting.
-To that end, the President has the authority to call a Director, Officer, or member to order, and to exclude nonmembers, or to remove any participant from the meeting.
-Another Officer may serve in the President's capacity if required. - 11.
-Member Action Without a Meeting.
-Member actions without a meeting is not permitted.
+To that end, the President has the authority to call a Director, Officer, or member to order, and to exclude non-members, or to remove any participant from the meeting.
+Another Officer may serve in the President's capacity if required.